PiaBlossfeld/PiaBlossfeld.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I am a postdoctoral researcher at the University of Innsbruck.
-Before moving to Austria, I was an Assistant Professor at the University of Leipzig in Germany.
-I received my DPhil (PhD) in Sociology from Nuffield College, University of Oxford in the United Kingdom in 2017.
-I studied sociology at the University of Bamberg and the University of Trento.
+I am a postdoctoral researcher at the University of Innsbruck and a former Assistant Professor at the University of Leipzig.
+I hold a DPhil in Sociology from Nuffield College, University of Oxford (2017), and studied at the universities of Bamberg and Trento.

-My research in the sociology of education, social stratification, social mobility and social change, life course research, sociology of labour markets, sociology of the middle class, gender inequality, family sociology, statistical methods, longitudinal methods of social research and cross-national comparisons has been published in leading journals such as the European Sociological Review, Research in Social Stratification and Mobility and Advances in Life Course Research.
-My research has been supported by the German Research Foundation and the German National Academic Foundation.
+My research focuses on social stratification and social mobility, education, family, labour markets, educational and welfare institutions and the life course, using advanced longitudinal and cross-national statistical methods.
+My work appears in top-tier journals such as the European Sociological Review and Research in Social Stratification and Mobility, and has been funded by the DFG and the German National Academic Foundation.